pix106/android_device_twrp/README.md

-# android_device_vendor_device
+# android_device_Lenovo_Tab2A710F
-Android device tree for Vendor Device
+Android device tree for Lenovo Tab2 A7-10F

 Can only build TWRP Recovery